noodlefrenzy/node-amqp10/README.md

 ## Supported Servers ##

-We are currently actively running against the following servers:
+We are currently actively running integration tests against the following servers:

 1. Azure EventHubs
 1. Azure ServiceBus Queues and Topics
+1. Apache Qpid C++ broker (qpidd)

 We have been tested against the following servers, but not exhaustively so issues may remain:

 1. ActiveMQ (open issue related to ActiveMQ ignoring the auto-settle setting and disposition frames may cause messages to re-deliver or stop sending after a certain period)
 1. RabbitMQ with the amqp 1.0 experimental extension
-1. QPID server
+1. Apache Qpid Java broker

 If you find any issues, please report them via GitHub.